agile-ts/documentation/docs/main/StyleGuide.md

     .
 ```

-To visually demonstrate the structure of a `core`, I use the core of a simple [TODO-List Application](TODO).
+To visually demonstrate the structure of a `core`, I use the core of a simple **TODO-List Application**.

 ```js title="TodoList-Core"
 core